Hello and welcome to the podcast of the Lotus Eaters episode 1256.

 No, no.

-29,000 likes, say he's not.
+29,000 likes say he's not.

 So there you go.

-They've been there's a charity.
+There's a charity.

 The guide includes template letters migrants can use and suggestions for how to use legal and human rights arguments to fight deportation.

-So by the government, essentially, so they they're blocking their own policy.
+So they're blocking their own policy.

 The Tories did this as well, though.